yudahendriawan/articles/index.md

 title: Welcome to Tech-Vergent 🚀
 ---

+Hi Friends,

 Thanks for stopping by!
-This is my personal space where I share thoughts, projects, and notes about:
+This is my personal space where I share thoughts, projects, and notes about Machine Learning/AI, Data Science, and Programming & Software Development

-🧠 Machine Learning
-🤖 Artificial Intelligence
-📊 Data Science
-💻 Programming & Software Development

 I'll keep updating both the **content** and the **design** — so stay tuned!
 If something catches your interest, feel free to explore or reach out.